RoaaK95/Autonomous_Agents/README.md

 -Other complex behaviours

 ## NOTE
-Turn on the **"Camera Controller"** script attached to the Main Camera to experience the 3rd person camera.
+Turn on the **"Camera Controller"** script attached to the Main Camera to experience third-person camera.

 ## SCENE VIEW